kevinshome/ysh/README.md

-the yikes shell (also known as ysh) is a basic shell for linux-based systems. as of right now, it's basically just a hobby of mine and has no real competition with the likes of bash, zsh, fish, etc. but, i guess only time will tell, because didn't linux itself just start out as linus torvalds' side project?
+the yikes shell (also known as ysh) is a basic shell for linux-based systems. as of right now, it's basically just a hobby of mine and has no real competition with the likes of bash, zsh, fish, etc., but, i guess only time will tell, because didn't linux itself just start out as linus torvalds' side project?

 go ahead and clone ysh today (fork it too if you want, why not, right?):